hheg/jitstatic/README.md

 ### API for creating keys

 You can create a key by just POSTing the content to the server.
 Since there are no information about who can do what on the server, the user to do this is the same one for the git access point, ie the master password.
-It's possible to add the ref in the body, or as a query parameter and if it's omitted it will default to what ref the server have defaulted to.
+Add the ref as a query parameter if you intend to target some other ref.

 ```
 curl -i -H 'Content-Type: application/json' \
 --user huser:hseCr3t -X POST \
--d '{"data":"eyJvbmUiOiJ0d28ifQ==","message":"testmessage","userMail":"test@test.com","metaData":{"read":[],"write":[],"contentType":"application/json"},"userInfo":"user","ref":"refs/heads/master"}' \
+-d '{"data":"eyJvbmUiOiJ0d28ifQ==","message":"testmessage","userMail":"test@test.com","metaData":{"read":[],"write":[],"contentType":"application/json"},"userInfo":"user"}' \
 http://localhost:8085/app/storage/test

 HTTP/1.1 200 OK